Sava Kovačević: Death and legacy

-Sava Kovačević died on June 13, 1943, during the Battle of Sutjeska, while leading a charge against German positions held by the 118th Jäger Division at Krekovi near Nevesinje.
+Sava Kovačević died on 13 June 1943, during the Battle of Sutjeska, while leading a charge against German positions held by the 118th Jäger Division at Krekovi near Nevesinje.
 Despite being a division commander, he took a front-line role, rallying his men with a machine gun in hand.
 His bravery turned him into a symbol of Partisan heroism.

-His heroic death made him into one of the Partisan icons.
+His heroic death made him one of the Partisan icons.

 He was posthumously proclaimed People's Hero of Yugoslavia.

 In honour of Kovačević, numerous streets were named after him, as well as urban neighbourhoods in Zemun and Palilula.
 Also, Savino Selo (literally: Sava's Village) in Vojvodina is named after him.
 Naval repair facility which operated in Tivat, Montenegro was named "MTRZ Sava Kovačević" (popularly called Arsenal), until its conversion into the yacht marina "Porto Montenegro".

 In popular culture

-In the 1973 film Sutjeska Kovačević was played by Serbian actor Ljuba Tadić.
+In the 1973 film Sutjeska, Kovačević was played by Serbian actor Ljuba Tadić.

 Several songs have been written in memorization of Kovačević, singing about his heroism and death on Sutjeska.
 The most popular include "Što to huči Sutjeska" (What is Sutjeska up to) (Note: "Što to huči Sutjeska" was written in October 1943 during the war by the writer and then-manager of 4th Montenegrin and 2nd Proletarian Brigade Puniša Perović, who met Kovačević in Lastva at the start of the war.
 He based the melody on the songs that he heard and liked during the war, "Song about Shchors" (Mykola Shchors) and "Po šumama i gorama".
 The song quickly became popular, and after the war, it started appearing in elementary school books and was considered a folk song.)
 "Sivi Sokole" (Peregrine Falcon) (Note: "Sivi Sokole" mentions Sutjeska being crossed to save the wounded, but Sava being found dead on the ground.
 Many versions of "Sivi Sokole" have been made, the most popular one from Ismet Krcić.) and "Kraj Sutjeske hladne vode" (By Sutjeska, the cold water).